 Using back-to-back swaps, a bank can:

-- Meet its customer's financing preference without taking on unneeded interest rate risk, while at the same time earning fee income
+- Meet its customer's financing preference without taking on unneeded interest rate risk

 - Level the playing field with larger financial institutions offering swaps and non-bank lenders offering long-term fixed-rate debt

 Wondering how your bank would compare to your peers?
 Request Chatham's benchmark stats report.